 Legal drama is such a huge change from managing resources and surviving a wasteland, but Phoenix Wright is really worth checking out.
 Just like A Dark Room, it’s a prime example of how text-heavy games can be used to deliver a strong story.

-Whilst the exploration element isn’t as strong in Phoenix Wright, it still has adventuring.
+While the exploration element isn’t as strong in Phoenix Wright, it still has adventuring.
 You will need to go out and search environments to collect evidence and clues.

 It’s also one of the better visual novel experiences to try out if you’re just getting into the text-based genre.
-This game will have you getting knee-deep into cases ranging from murder to kidnapping!
+This game will have you getting knee-deep into cases ranging from murder to kidnapping.

 Available on PC, Xbox One, Xbox Series and Nintendo Switch.